7.4. Workload Parameters¶

 The script can be interrupted while it is waiting to converge without impacting the deployment operation.

-While workloads scripts often include a Digital Rebar admin setup (see workloads_install), it saves time if a working Admin Node is already present.
+While workloads scripts often include a Digital Rebar admin setup (see General Installation), it saves time if a working Admin Node is already present.
 Tell the scripts to use the admin node using

 Workloads respect the